 iPad Security Settings You Should Enable Right Now

 Sometimes, bypassing the iPad Activation Lock becomes necessary, especially since it protects your device remotely via iCloud if lost or stolen.
 This situation might arise if you’ve forgotten your credentials or if the previous owner’s iCloud account is still active.
 To bypass this lock, you’ll need the original Apple ID email, password, and lock screen code.
-You can remove the activation lock without the former owner’s assistance by logging into iCloud.
+You can remove activation lock without previous owner assistance by logging into iCloud.
 Alternatively, an Apple employee can help bypass the Activation Lock, as long as you can verify your ownership of the iPad.

 Secure the lock screen